Skip to main content

 About

 Dr. Larkin received his bachelors of arts degree in psychology from Wittenberg University in 1979.
 Upon completion of degree requirements, he attended the University of Richmond, receiving a master’s degree in psychology in 1981, and the University of Pittsburgh, receiving his doctorate in clinical psychology in 1986.
 He completed his internship training in the Department of Behavioral Medicine and Psychiatry at the West Virginia University Health Sciences Center in Morgantown.
-He joined the faculty at West Virginia University as an Assistant Professor in 1986 and was promoted to the rank of Associate Professor with tenure in 1992 and to the rank of Professor in 2002.
+He joined the faculty at West Virginia University as an Assistant Professor and in 1986 and was promoted to the rank of Associate Professor with tenure in 1992 and to the rank of Professor in 2002.
 He served the department for 13 years as Director of Clinical Training and for 10 years as Department Chair.

 Research Interests

 Dr. Larkin’s research is in the area of applied psychophysiology and clinical health psychology, with a special interest in how behavioral and emotional factors influence health.
-He directs the Behavioral Physiology Laboratory in the Department of Psychology and his applied research has focused on patients with cardiovascular disease, essential hypertension, and other health conditions.
+He directs the Behavioral Physiology Laboratory in the Department of Psychology, and his applied research has focused on patients with cardiovascular disease, essential hypertension, and other health conditions.

 Courses